 410 - Scalable Systems for the Cloud

-• Understand the requirements and challenges when architecting a large-scale data-centre infrastructure.
+- Define the requirements and challenges when architecting, building and managing a large-scale data-centre infrastructure with distributed systems

-• Understand the design principles of modern technologies encompassing the software stack that manages the data-centre resources and be able to critically assess them.
+- Know the design principles of modern technologies, encompassing the software stack that manages the data-centre resources and be able to critically assess them

-• Understand the theoretical foundations and building blocks for scalable system design in relation to distributed storage, coordination and computation.
+- Use the theoretical foundations from distributed algorithms to define the building blocks for scalable system design in relation to distributed storage, coordination and computation.

 The course consists of mandatory reading of key (recently published) research papers related to aspects of scalable distributed systems design.

 - Overview of scalable distributed system design (goals and example systems, deployment environments, and challenges).